makeyourownmaker/QuasicrystalGifs/README.md

 ## Roadmap

+ * Create requirements.txt file
+   * Add requirements.txt usage to README

  * quasicrystals.py:
    * Make log-polar transform optional
      * That is, use Cartesian coordinates by default
    * Add more colormaps
    * Allow specifying width and height of images
+   * Add support for sub-directories in filename option
+     * Error out early if sub-directory does not exist

- * Add notebook(s):
+ * Add Jupyter notebook(s):
    * Add links to run notebook(s) on NBViewer, MyBinder and Colab

  * Expand README:
    * Add examples gallery
    * Describe log-polar transform
-   * Describe rotational and translation symmetry for quasicrystals
+   * Describe rotational and translation symmetry of quasicrystals

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

 ## Alternatives